 546 How You Should Perform Your Duty

 2 And what of the majority of you?
 How do you treat the God who lives among you?
-How have you done your duty before Him?
+How have you performed your duty before Him?
 Have you done all you were called upon to do, even at the expense of your own life?
 What have you sacrificed?
 Have you not received much from Me?
-Can you make the distinction?
+Can you discern?
 How loyal are you to Me?
 How have you served Me?
-And what of all that I have bestowed upon you and I have done for you?
+And what of all that I have bestowed upon you and have done for you?
 Have you taken measure of it all?
 Have you all judged and compared this with what little conscience you have within you?
 Who could your words and actions be worthy of?
 Could it be that such minuscule sacrifice of yours is worthy of all I have bestowed upon you?

 Adapted from “The Difference Between